 Three candidates left, and Big Bird’s got the least amount of first-choice votes (only 4), so that oversized avian is done!
 Now, we look at the second-choice votes of those four voters who picked Big Bird as their first-choice.
 Remarkably, as it turns out, all four of Big Bird’s second-choice votes were for Oscar!
 That means that Oscar picks up four more votes, giving him (or it?) a final tally of 13 votes to Cookie Monster’s 11 votes.
 And thus, that grumpy, trash-dwelling green dude is the new boss in town.

 O.K., so in the San Francisco mayoral election, things might not be quite that simple (and all the candidates are probably going to have noses).
-But hopefully you're beginning to get the idea of how a candidate can viably receive the most first-choice votes and still lose the election.
+But, hopefully this example does illustrate how a candidate can viably receive the most first-choice votes and still lose the election.
 Because there are 16 candidates in the real race, that same elimination process keeps going until one candidate emerges with the most votes.

 One key to understanding the RCV instant runoff process is remembering that the number of elimination rounds is determined by the number of candidates running.
 So, in the case of San Francisco’s mayoral race: there are 16 candidates, thus, 15 elimination rounds to determine a winner.
 In the Sesame Street scenario, there are a total of 4 candidates, requiring three elimination rounds to determine the winner.
 Just think of it as last man/woman/puppet standing.
 Take a look: